QingGongEHA/Data_Catalog_Documentations/README.md

 # Data Catalog Documentations

 Documentations:
+- "MoH Data Catalog": a presentation that indroduces the Data Catalog, the project and raises discussions and decisions to be made.

 - "Data Catalog User Guide": instructions on how to create datasets in the data catalog

 - "Data Catalog Metadata Guide": instructions on how to generate and present metadata for various datasets